 READ JONAH TWO

 Look up the following verses.
-Make a note of what lines of Jonah’s prayer (in verses 1-3) are similar:
+Make note of how they relate to Jonah’s prayer in verses 4-6:

 PRAY & REFLECT